Amlandeep001/springboot-db-locking/README.md

   If a thread finds the entity in an invalid state (e.g., already booked), it throws an exception to indicate the operation cannot proceed.

 ---

-Feel free to contribute or raise issues regarding this implementation!